Thank you to our sponsors

 Oklahoma Speaker’s Ball is proud to support a variety of non-profits representing all corners of our state.
 Here’s just a few of the organizations we’ve supported over the years.

-Big Brothers Big Sisters of Oklahoma Oklahoma Project Woman
+Big Brothers Big Sisters of Oklahoma Oklahoma Youth with Promise Scholarship

-Children’s Medical Research Institute Payne Education Center
+Children’s Hospital Foundation Payne Education Center

 HeartLine, Inc. Regional Food Bank of Oklahoma